kostelal0688/sep11-freedom-project/tool/learning-log.md

 * Started working on my MVP
 * I added some HTML and CSS
 * Created the placeholders to guide the user and made a submit button for the user to submit their input labeled "Get Weather"
-* Tried to make the button work however there was something was wrong in my code.
+* Tried to make the button work, when clicked gives weather, however there was something was wrong in my code.
   ```js
    function getWeather() {
             var zip = document.getElementById("zip").value;